timche/hackintosh-opencore-z390-aorus-pro-wifi/README.md

 - Speakers: Audioengine A2+
 - Monitor: Acer Nitro XF252Q (1080p)

-## Working
+## Features

-*Work in progress.*
+Only essential features are listed below and may be incomplete, but updated/fixed if necessary.

-Everything listed below is working out of the box unless stated otherwise.
+### Working

 - Hardware Acceleration
 - Onboard Audio